SUMMER 2020 LEGAL INTERNSHIP OPPORTUNITY

 EXPERIENCE AND QUALIFICATIONS

-The internship is open to law students who will have completed at least one year of law school before the internship commences, with a preference for applicants who have completed their second year.
+The internship is open to law students who will have completed at least one year of law school before the internship commences.
 Interns should possess the following:

 - Excellent research skills, including conducting internet and legal database research.

 - Excellent communication skills, both verbal and writing.

 - Attention to detail, excellent organizing and time-management skills.